mimoguz/pixelj/README.md

 # PixelJ

-My pixel font editor (redux), still in its early stages.
-It can export [AngelCode BMFont](http://www.angelcode.com/products/bmfont/) files, or SVGs optionally accompanied with a script to generate a FontForge project.
+My pixel font editor (redux).
+It can export
+[AngelCode BMFont](http://www.angelcode.com/products/bmfont/) files, or SVGs optionally accompanied with a script to generate a FontForge project.